artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw5/homework5.md

 	* textGridworldDisplay.py: Plug-in for the Gridworld text interface.
 	* graphicsCrawlerDisplay.py: GUI for the crawler robot.

 Your code will be autograded for technical correctness.
-Please ___do not___ change the names of any provided functions or classes within the code, ___do not___ change any file that is not one of the two files for submission explained in 1 above.
+Please ___do not___ change the names of any provided functions or classes within the code, ___do not___ change any file that is not one of the two files for submission explained above.
 Once you have completed the assignment, you should submit your file on [Gradescope]({{page.submission_link}}).
 You may submit as many times as you would like before the deadline, but only the last submission will be saved.

 ## MDPs [0 points]
 To get started, run Gridworld in manual control mode, which uses the arrow keys: